soloesteban/masters_stevens/README.md

 - reuse,
 - and transfer.

-The markdown is primarily done using Visual Studio Code.
+The markdown files were primarily edited using Visual Studio Code.

-Note: As needed publishing will be provided in formats such as Microsoft Word, Latex and PDF.
+**Note:** As needed publishing will be provided in formats such as Microsoft Word, Latex and PDF.

 # Project Index